raphael-group/machina/README.md

 <a name="dep"></a>
 ### Dependencies

-mFINCH is written in C++11 and thus requires a modern C++ compiler (GCC >= 4.8.1, or Clang).
-In addition, mFINCH has the following dependencies.
+MACHINA is written in C++11 and thus requires a modern C++ compiler (GCC >= 4.8.1, or Clang).
+In addition, MACHINA has the following dependencies.

 * [CMake](http://www.cmake.org/) (>= 2.8)
 * [Boost](http://www.boost.org) (>= 1.38)